Texas Health Resources Registered Nurse RN Emergency Department in Fort Worth, Texas

 Excellent opportunities for educational and career growth including advancement opportunities in leadership.

 Here’s what you need

 Nursing Diploma or Associate Degree in Nursing required; BSN preferred

 CLIAFE – Must comply with CLIA regulations regarding foreign education equivalency required

 Current RN licensure or compact licensure recognized by the Texas Board of Nursing upon hire required

 BCLS – prior to providing independent patient care and maintained quarterly required

-TNCC – within 12 months of hire required
+TNCC or ATCN – within 12 months of hire required

 CPI – Crisis Prevention Intervention Training – within 60 days of hire